Glossary and Pronunciation Guide

 KRROO-neeeř-vess Czech town name that roughly means “Shellton.”
 A mining town built on the fossil of a mountain sized turtle.
 Formerly a free city, it was conquered by the Zemětřasi to secure vital military matériel.
 First appeared in Mae chapter 3.

-KVID-aw A walking and talking ringtail cat who joined Abbie and Mae on their adventures.
+KVID-aw A bipedal and talking ringtail cat who joined Abbie and Mae on their adventures.
 When he was a child Abbie drove off a vodník war party that had attacked his village’s dam.
 First appeared in Mae chapter 3.

 li-VIE--thn The giant quadrupedal and sextapedal war beasts of the Obrůoni Alliance.
 First mentioned in Mae chapter 4.